Chromogenic print: Chromogenic print today

 Chromogenic prints, like most color photographic prints, are developed using the RA-4 process.
 As of 2017, the major lines of professional chromogenic print paper are Kodak Endura and Fujifilm Crystal Archive.
 Plastic chromogenic "papers" such as Kodak Duratrans and Duraclear are used for producing backlit advertising and art.

 Reversal film prints

 A reversal film chromogenic print, also known as a Type-R print, is a positive-to-positive photographic print made on reversal-type color photographic paper.

 Fujifilm, Kodak, and Agfa have historically manufactured paper and chemicals for the R-3 process, a chromogenic process for making Type-R prints.
 As of 2008, all of these companies have ceased to produce Type R paper, although Fujifilm still has some stocks remaining.

-Another positive-to-positive process is Ilfochrome, which is sometimes also referred to as a Type-R process.
-Ilfochrome is a dye destruction process, with materials, processing, and results quite different from the R-3 process.
+Another positive-to-positive process was Ilfochrome, formerly Cibachrome, in use until 2012.
+This is sometimes also referred to as a Type-R process.
+Ilfochrome was a dye destruction process, with materials, processing, and results quite different from the R-3 process.